hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 In this blog post we are going to explore using exploits without Metasploit at all.
 After EternalBlue, our next exploit will be EternalRed aka Sambacry.

 <h3> Environment Setup </h3>
-The easiest way to find an environment to test on, is to set up the docker machine with the instruction from the exploit page: https://github.com/opsxcq/exploit-CVE-2017-7494
+The easiest way to find an environment to test on, is to set up the docker machine with the instruction from the exploit page:[exploit](https://github.com/opsxcq/exploit-CVE-2017-7494)
 But first we need to install docker.
 I will just show you all the commands I used to make it work on my KALI environment.
 The last line with hello world is just to test that everything worked:
 ```
 curl -fsSL https://download.docker.com/linux/debian/gpg | sudo apt-key add -